cheshirekow/cmake_format/cmake_format/doc/usage.rst

     # enable comment markup parsing and reflow
     enable_markup = True

-    # If comment markup is enabled, don't reflow the first comment block in
+    # If comment markup is enabled, don't reflow the first comment block in each
-    # eachlistfile.
-Use this to preserve formatting of your
+    # listfile.
+Use this to preserve formatting of your copyright/license
-    # copyright/licensestatements.
+    # statements.
     first_comment_is_literal = False

-    # If comment markup is enabled, don't reflow any comment block which matchesthis
+    # If comment markup is enabled, don't reflow any comment block which matches
-    # (regex) pattern.
+    # this (regex) pattern.
 Default is `None` (disabled).
     literal_comment_pattern = None

     # Regular expression to match preformat fences in comments